-Management of the Town of Mint Hill is responsible for establishing and maintaining effective internal control over financial reporting.
-In planning and performing our audit, we considered the Town of Mint Hill's internal control over financial reporting as a basis for designing our auditing procedures for the purpose of expressing our opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the Town of Mint Hill's internal control over financial reporting.
-Accordingly, we do not express an opinion on the effectiveness of the Town's internal control over financial reporting.
+In planning and performing our audit, we considered the Town of Mint Hill's internal control over financial reporting to determine the audit procedures that are appropriate in the circumstances for the purpose of expressing our opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the Town of Mint Hill's internal control.
+Accordingly, we do not express an opinion on the effectiveness of the Town's internal control.